open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 }
 ```

-As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
+As seen in the setup of SecondService, implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
 Then register this new handler by extending the HandlerInterceptor.
 In effect, we will be taking a copy of the InterceptorConfig.java and ControllerTraceInterceptor.java defined in SecondService and adding it to FirstService.
 These files are referenced [here](#create-controller-interceptor).

 #### Create Client Http Request Interceptor